Exersaucers, bouncers, and baby seats . . . Oh my!

-But first… It’s important to understand how your baby develops and what proper sitting looks like at different stages of development.
+But first, it’s important to understand how your baby develops and what proper sitting looks like at different stages of development.

 Baby's Physical Development Explained

 All babies develop muscles starting at the center.
-These “proximal muscles” include the trunk, shoulders and pelvis.
+These “proximal muscles” include the trunk, shoulders, and pelvis.
 Developing strong proximal muscles or muscles closest to the center of the body is crucial for proper fine and gross motor development.

 By 3-5 months, your little one should start demonstrating some big changes in motor control and strength.
 You’ll notice head control improving and the disappearance of the bobblehead.
 They’ll start pushing through arms when placed tummy down and even start rolling to their back.
 You may even notice your little one fighting to sit up when placed in sitting.

-Your Tiny Tot's Sitting Journey
+Your Baby's Sitting Journey

 But let’s face it, not all hours of the day can be devoted to “Purposeful Play”.
 There are times when dinner must be prepared, a sibling requires additional attention, or you just need a quick time out.

-so how can we take care of your baby's posture during these times?
+So, how can we take care of your baby's posture during these times?
 The answer is a reliable baby booster seat.

-Upseat Baby Booster Seat With Tray
+Why Upseat is the Best Baby Booster Seat for Posture

 As a clinician, I’m constantly looking for products that offer function and proper postural alignment.
-The Upseat is constantly modifying it’s design and is devoted to meeting the needs of Moms and Babes around the world.
+The Upseat is constantly modifying its design and is devoted to meeting the needs of moms and babes around the world.
 Here’s to proper posture and motor development!

 Dr. Emily Heisey is a Physical Therapist specializing in Pediatric Physical Therapy and President of Kinesio Kids.
 Her goals with starting her company was to empower both moms and therapist with simple, reproducible and integrative interventions for ages birth -18 years old.
-Emily received her doctorate of Physical Therapy from the University of Texas Southwestern Medical Center.
+Emily received her doctorate of Physical Therapy from the University of Texas Southwestern Medical Center.@Kinesio_Kids